comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Implementation

 We have implemented our system using an existing SPARQL query engine framework (*name and reference omitted for double-blindness*).
-Concretely, we have implemented the pipeline-based link queue as a separate module, and we provide link extractors corresponding to the source selectors introduced in previous sections.
+Concretely, we implemented the pipeline-based link queue as a separate module, and we provide link extractors corresponding to the source selectors introduced in previous sections.
-Our implementation has full SPARQL 1.1 support, and consists of pipelined implementations of all monotonic SPARQL operators.
+We fully support SPARQL 1.1, and have pipelined implementations of all monotonic SPARQL operators.
-This pipelined implementation is important for iterative tuple processing in a non-blocking manner, because the link queue and the resulting stream of triples may become infinitely long.
+Pipelining is important for iterative tuple processing in a non-blocking manner, as the link queue and the resulting stream of triples may become infinitely long.

 Our implementation focuses on the SPARQL query language, instead of alternatives such as [LDQL](cite:cites ldql) and [SPARQL-LD](cite:cites sparqlld)